1. Saving Your Life

 http://news.yahoo.com/s/ap/20100102/ap_on_re_us/us_stranded_motorists

 One must not follow the GPS navigator blindly and must exercise common sense for safety.
-For
+For example, the

-example, the GPS navigator does not know the weather condition and does not know if the heavy
+GPS navigator does not know the weather condition and does not know if the heavy snow on a road is plowed

-After the GPS navigator finished calculating a recommended route for you, you can check it to see if
+After the GPS navigator finished calculating a recommended route for you, you can check it to see if you like

-can see the entire recommended route (with special color).
-The second method is to use the menu to
+entire recommended route (with special color).
+The second method is to use the menu to see the route in text

-see the route in text form and scroll through several pages to see all sections of the route.
-Most of the
+form and scroll through several pages to see all sections of the route.
+Most of the time, the recommended

-time, the recommended route is good and you can follow it.
-But occasionally, you do not like the
+route is good and you can follow it.
+But occasionally, you do not like the recommended route, then there are

-recommended route, then there are several methods that you can use to force the GPS navigator to
+several methods that you can use to force the GPS navigator to recalculate to produce a new and different

-recalculate to produce a new and different recommended route.
-These methods (A), (B) and (C) are
+recommended route.
+These methods (A), (B) and (C) are described in the following two paragraphs.

 If you forget to check the safe option and the GPS navigator tells you to go into an unpaved road in an